 If you have any remaining resit opportunities for failed modules, you may be able to retake them as carried modules in the following session, either as an external candidate or alongside your other modules if you have progressed to the next year of study.

+You can download information about your student status and access to facilities as an external student here.
 You should first check your eligibility, and you'll also need to find out about how and when to apply, how much your resit will cost and when it is likely to take place.